raffael/rattata.js/README.md

    });´
 ```

 The main() function will be executed automatically as soon as the app is being executed, since we've marked the controller as main controller.
-If we click on a UI element called 'uireload' ('ui' is the UI element prefix), you get prompted for your facebook nickname, which will be used to fetch your fullname.
+If we click on a UI element with a class called 'uiReload' ('ui' is the UI element prefix to separate CSS classes from UI classes), you get prompted for your facebook nickname, which will be used to fetch your fullname.

 5. Let's build our model 'facebook'.
 Make a file 'facebook.js' in your '/resources/models' folder: